SpencerBenson/wikipedia-search-app/README.md

 ### 1.  `npm install`
 ### 2. `npm start`

-The "wikipedia search app" willrun on your browser.
+### The "wikipedia search app" will run on your browser.